rubymonsters/ruby-for-beginners/source/11-writing_classes/02-methods.md

 Perfect.

-Let's move on, and define a class `Person`, which should be a even more fun.
+Let's move on, and define a class `Person`, which should be even more fun.